Categories

 Political propaganda and the government-owned media are pulling out all the stops to make the Brussels decisions palatable to us and to present the associated new taxes as "without alternative.
 Citizens may grumble, but for now they will pay dutifully.

-Politicians believe they are gaining time, but are squandering the future.
+Politicians believe they are buying time, but are gambling away the future and endangering democracy.

 Can this development still be stopped?